intrfce/enum-attribute-descriptors/README.md

 ## Usage

-Just add the `Intrfce\EnumAttributeDescriptors\Concerns\UsesAttributeBasedDescriptors` trait to your enum, and you're good to go!
+Just add the `Intrfce\EnumAttributeDescriptors\Concerns\HasAttributeDescriptors` trait to your enum, and you're good to go!

 Simple!